 This is easy to complete in Getresponse.

-You can either import your contact one by one manually.
+You can import your contact one by one manually.
 Or upload a file in CSV format, use external services, or paste rows.

 The next thing is to enter your name and email address on file.
-Agree to the terms and conditions, hit the “add contact” button.
+Agree to the terms and conditions, and hit the “add contact” button.